hyungwoo-dev/rollback-multiplayer-unity/README.en.md

 ## Architecture

-The server acts as a relay server, transmitting input from each client and forwarding events received from the client side to other players.

-The client runs two games simultaneously.
+Each client sends and receives input data from one another, running both ServerWorld and FutureWorld simultaneously.

 ### ServerWorld

-This is a game that progresses through events received from the server.
+This is a game that progresses based on events received from the opponent.

-By synchronizing state through deterministic game logic, both players share the same state within the same frame.
+By synchronizing states through deterministic game logic, both players share the same state in the same frame.

 ### FutureWorld